mkopischkie/mkopischkie.github.io/_pages/arm.md

 image

 Using the plotly library, I generated a scatter plot of support vs confidence with the hue as support.
-This was created using the rules generated from confidence with a min_threshold of 0.85.
+This was created using the frequent itemsets with a min_support of 0.85 and from the rules generated from confidence with a min_threshold of 0.85.

 image